Analysis & Consulting

 From G.Market AI, the service reference guide

-This guide explains how the service is used in real operations, where it tends to perform well, and how to decide whether it belongs in your next execution cycle.[1][2]
+This guide states how the service is used in day-to-day operations, where it tends to perform well, and how to decide whether it belongs in your next execution cycle.[1][2]

-Most service failures come from unclear scope, weak handoff rules, or generic implementation.
-The references in this page support a focused model: define the problem, set a clear execution standard, and evaluate results against one decision window.[2]
+Most implementation problems trace back to unclear scope, weak handoff rules, or generic setup.
+The references on this page support a focused model: define the problem, set a clear execution standard, and evaluate results within one decision window.[2]

 Definition

-Analysis and consulting identifies where growth is leaking, which channels are actually producing return, and what should be prioritized first.[1]
+Analysis and consulting identifies where growth is leaking, which channels are producing return, and what should be prioritized first.[1]

 Current use